sdman135/Anime_Score_Predictor---Project-3/README.md

 ![](images/Corr.heatmap.png)

-* I then played around with training models (Linear,Logistic,Ridge, Lasso and Knn Regressions)
+* I then played around with training models (K-Nearest Neighbors, Simple and Multiple Linear, Ridge, Lasso and Polynomial Regressions)

 Total # of Scores against Total # of Members of an Anime
 ![](images/membersvscored_by_reg.png)